 This will be an unusual column for me, one focusing on video games instead of my more familiar venues.
 I’m not a gamer; I don’t have an xBox, or a Wii, or a PS3.
-I have a Playstation, period… with maybe six games.
-The only one I play frequently is Tiger Woods Golf ’99.
+I have a Playstation 2 … with maybe six games.
+The only ones I play frequently are the various Tiger Woods Golf games.
 I just don’t have the time, money, or inclination to spend hundreds of dollars on these high-tech consoles, accessories, or games.

 But that doesn’t mean I don’t enjoy video games, or that I was never addicted to the electronic lure of dancing sprites.
 In fact, there was a time when I spent virtually every free minute hooked to a gray and black controller, moving two-dimensional characters through side-scrolling worlds.
 I was a Nintendo junkie, and Super Mario was my drug of choice.